rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlt.md

 !!! info "Feature Description"

-    Virtual Link Trunking is Dell's implementation of MLAG (Multi-Chassis Link Aggregation).
+    Virtual Link Trunking is Dell's implementation of MC-LAG (Multi-Chassis Link Aggregation).
 It allows you to create a port-channel (LAG) between two switches and have them act as one logical switch.
 This provides redundancy and load balancing.

 !!! note "For brevity, when a configuration step is identical for both VLT peers, I will only show CLI examples for one of the peers."